 What is Myopia Management?

-Myopia management is the area of optometry devoted to slowing down and even halting the progression of myopia in childhood.
-Myopia can be managed with a customized program that uses specialty contact lenses, multifocal lenses or atropine drops to control myopia.
+Myopia management is the area of optometry devoted to slowing down and even halting the rapid progression of myopia in childhood.
+Myopia can be managed thanks to a customized treatment program provided by an eye doctor near you.
 The sooner a child’s myopia is managed, the lower the risk of myopia-related complications in adulthood.

-To find out how myopia management can transform your child’s vision, schedule an appointment with Dr. Ralph Paternoster at Park Professional Eyecare in Bronx.
+To find out how myopia management can transform your child’s vision, confidence and success in life, schedule an appointment with Dr. Ralph Paternoster today.

 Our practice serves patients from Morris Park, Allerton, Parkchester, and East Bronx, New York and surrounding communities.

-- A: There is no cure for myopia, but myopia management has been scientifically proven to slow and sometimes halt myopia’s progression.
-LASIK and other laser surgeries aren’t an option until a child with myopia reaches adulthood and their eyes have stopped growing.
+- A: While there's no cure for myopia, myopia management has been scientifically proven to slow and at times halt myopia’s progression.
+LASIK and other laser surgeries aren’t an option until a child with myopia reaches adulthood and their eyes have stopped growing (meaning, their eye prescription has stopped changing).

 - A: High myopia is a more severe form of regular myopia, usually above -3.00 dioptres.
-Children who develop high myopia often have rapidly progressing myopia that begins in early childhood.
+Children who develop high myopia often have rapidly progressing myopia that begins in early childhood and are at a higher risk of developing serious sight-threatening eye diseases later in life, such as glaucoma, macular degeneration and cataracts.
+Myopia management can help slow or halt the rapid progression of myopia, offering the child a higher quality of life in the long term.